 - Limit time with a bottle to five minutes or less to help prevent the development of orthodontic issues.

-- Take your child for their first dental visit around 12 months of age.
+- Take your child for their first dental visit as early as 6 months of age but at least before their first birthday.

 - At the first sign of a tooth, brush your child’s teeth daily using a soft-bristled toothbrush and a very small amount of fluoride-free toothpaste until they’re old enough to spit it out (typically around 3 years old).

-- Let your child practice brushing by copying you, then finish for them, making sure that all surfaces have been cleaned.
-Your child will need help with brushing until they’re about 8 years old.
+- Let your child practice brushing by watching what you do, then finish for them so you can ensure that their teeth are actually clean.
+Your child will need help with brushing until they’re about 8 years old because they have not developed the right dexterity until that point.

 - Teach your child to brush for two minutes twice a day.